Canadian Power and Sail Squadrons: Courses

 All CPS courses are theoretical (classroom-based), and are typically offered in the evenings at local high schools, libraries and community centers.

 Along with the CPS Boating Course and the CPS PCOC Course, there are a number of elective courses, which are open to both members and the public.
 These include topics such as Fundamentals of Weather, Global Weather, Marine Maintenance, Distress Signaling, Extended Cruising, Maritime Radio, and Seamanship Sail.
 There are also a number of electronic courses including, Finding Your Way With GPS, Navigating with GPS, Electronic Charting, Radar for Pleasure Craft, and Depth Sounder.
 CPS is constantly updating and developing courses for recreational boaters throughout Canada.

-CPS manages the Restricted Maritime Radio Operator's Course on behalf of Industry Canada.
+CPS manages the Restricted Operator Certificates (Maritime) (i.e. Marine Radio Operator's Course, Non-Commercial) on behalf of Industry Canada.

 Advanced courses offered by CPS include Seamanship (formerly called Piloting), which prepares boaters for travel on Canada's great lakes.
 Advance Piloting delves into subjects that include more information on tides and currents to prepare boaters for ocean travel.
 There is also a Celestial Navigation Course for instruction in navigating by the stars.
 For the volunteers who serve the organization, CPS offers Officer Training and Instructor Development programs.
 Many of the courses offered by CPS enhance members' expertise in their private lives as well.